xiaoylu/leetcode_category/Java/Readme.md

 ---
 * A subclass inherits all the public and protected members (fields, methods, and nested classes) from superclass
   * Superclass's private members are only accessible from the superclass
-  * a private function of same signature in subclass:
+  * a private function using same signature in subclass:
     * it's not overriding!
     * it's a just new member in the subclass
 ```java